amavery/newBirthWebsite/README.md

 #Quick Start newBirthWebsite instructions

 1. Ensure you have nodeJS installed.
-2. Navigate into the nbbf-angular folder
+2. Ensure you are in the root folder of the project (folder that has package.json in it)
 3. Run command "npm install"
 4. To serve the site, run command "ng s"
 5. Open web browser and navigate to http://localhost:4200